awosoga/awosoga/README.md

 ### Projects

-- *Peaks and primes: Do athletes get one shot at glory?* ([Paper](https://academic.oup.com/jrssig/article/21/3/6/7686552), [Code](https://github.com/awosoga/peaks-and-primes)): Analyzing the career progression of Olympic track and field athletes using survival analysis and censored regression.
+- *Peaks and primes: Do athletes get one shot at glory?* (<a href="https://academic.oup.com/jrssig/article/21/3/6/7686552" target="_blank">Paper</a>, <a href="https://github.com/awosoga/peaks-and-primes" target="_blank">Code</a>): Analyzing the career progression of Olympic track and field athletes using survival analysis and censored regression.
 <!-- - Volleyball RAPM -->

 <!--